Jithendiran/revise/OS_concepts/driver/docs/notes/Memory_Mapping_and_DMA/Addressing.md

 **Bus address**

 	- This address is used between peripheral buses and memory.
-Often this is same as physical address, but this is not always necessary
+Often this is same as physical address, but this is not always necessary.
+It is architecture specific
+	- Fo example: DMA based hardware uses BUS address, ISA and PCI bus uses physical address
 	- Some architecture provided IOMMU it remaps the address between main memory and bus

 **Kernel logical address**